 Ravine Gardens State Park

+Ravine Gardens State Park is one of the nine New Deal-era state parks in Florida.
 The park has two ravines up to 120 feet deep with steep banks at 45 degree angles.
-Unlike common gullies, trenches or sinkholes caused by temporary flooding, the steephead ravine is a permanent feature with a spring-fed creek that never dries up, called Whitewater Branch.
+Unlike common gullies, trenches or sinkholes caused by temporary flooding, the steephead ravines are a permanent feature with a spring-fed creek that never dries up, called Whitewater Branch.
 The underground water bubbling up cuts into the bank and carries the sand and soil downstream to the St. Johns River.
-Over thousands of years the ravine has widened and deepened to what you see today.
-In 1933, this ravine was transformed into a dramatic garden by the federal Works Progress Administration.
-Much of the original landscaping still exists as formal gardens and an extensive trail system.
-A 1.8-mile paved road winds around the ravine, offering motorists and bicyclists a view of the gardens.
-The Ravine Loop is closed to vehicle traffic one hour before sunset, but remains open for pedestrians, bicycles, and wheelchairs.
-The garden's peak flowering period is azalea season, late January to April.
+Over thousands of years the ravines have widened and deepened to what you see today.
+In 1933, the ravines were transformed into a dramatic garden by the federal Works Progress Administration.
+Some of the original landscaping still exists as formal gardens and a unique system of trails.
+A 1.8-mile paved road winds around the ravines, offering visitors dramatic views.
 Numerous picnic sites, equipped with tables and grills, are available to visitors.
-The Roy E. Campbell Civic Center complex features a large covered pavilion, auditorium, and meeting rooms that are available for rent.
-Located in Palatka at 1600 Twigg Street.
-Park Activities: Bicycling, Gardens, Geo-Seeking, Hiking, Interpretive Exhibits, Meetings and Retreats, Picnicking, Playground, Tours, Weddings, Wildlife Viewing Entrance fees are $5.00 per vehicle for 2 - 8 people, $4.00 for single occupant vehicles, and $2.00 for pedestrians and bicyclists.
+The Roy E. Campbell Civic Center complex features a large covered pavilion, auditorium and meeting rooms that are available for rent.
+Contact the park office at (386) 329-3721 to obtain a quote on facility rentals and outdoor events.
+The garden's peak flowering period is azalea season, January to March.
+The hundreds of remaining azaleas have a "rolling bloom" and top out with about 50 - 60% of the plants blooming simultaneously.
+A survey was recently conducted and eighteen different types of azaleas were documented.
+The season is variable based on weather conditions.